 Before we talk about what Microsoft Dynamics is (MSD), let’s see what the top critical users from the wonderful web are saying about the system:

 - Changing budgets: As robust as Microsoft’s Enterprise Resource Planning products can be, any kind of customization generally requires IT engagement and internal resources, driving up the cost.
-In fact, a complete Microsoft Dynamics ERP offering often is a combination of multiple Microsoft systems requiring integration with tools such as MSD CRM, financial planning tools (FP&A) and etc. This could mean customization cost right off the bat along with recurring cost to update these systems as needed.
+In fact, a complete Microsoft Dynamics ERP offering often is a combination of multiple Microsoft systems requiring integration with tools such as MSD CRM, financial planning tools (FP&A) and etc. This could mean customization cost right off the bat along with the recurring costs to update these systems as needed.
 For those keeping a close eye on the project budget, you probably want to consider this in your calculations by accounting for these potential initial and recurring customization and maintenance costs.

 - Challenging Growth: MSD’s three different product lines are organized in a tiered structure with basic, medium and advanced functionality.
 This can be a deterrent for companies with requirements that fit in between tiers.
-For example, if you need more than basic but less than medium functionality, you’d incur additional cost – paying for customization or unnecessary features.
+For example, if you need more than basic but less than medium functionality, you’d incur an additional cost – paying for customization or unnecessary features.
 If you are looking for more flexibility in terms of price and functionality, you may want to first see how your business fits into out-of-box Microsoft ERP solutions.

 - Not recommended for beginners: using Microsoft ERP platforms could be overwhelming for a user with no prior enterprise systems or IT experience.
-This could complicate implementation, training and adoption for the end user.
+This could complicate implementation, training and adoption for the end-user.
 Additionally, customizing and exporting reports could prove to be tedious in the system.
 If change management is a top priority in your books, you will not want to overlook this criticism.